 The traditional hutch

-Hutches should be as large as possible, bigger really is better and if you can afford a 5 or 6 foot hutch, your bunny will be happier for it.
+Hutches should be as large as possible, bigger really is better with a 6 foot hutch being the smallest suitable size.
 Even if you are adopting or buying a baby bunny don’t be tempted to buy a hutch suitable for their current size.
 It sounds obvious but rabbits grow quickly and your small bundle will soon out-grow a smaller hutch meaning more expense for you.
 It really is better to start out with as large a hutch as you can afford as this will save you money in the long run.

 Hutches are seen as the traditional housing for rabbits.
-However, they were only introduced as a short term measure for rabbits that were being raised for consumption, not living in its confinement for potentially ten years.
+However, they were only introduced as a short term measure for rabbits that were being raised for consumption, not living in its confinement for potentially ten years plus.
 Modern rabbit keeping looks at the hutch as more of a shelter within a wider area accessible to the rabbit, whether this be a permanently attached run, secure garden or similar setup.
 Being confined continuously to a hutch does not allow a rabbit to exhibit natural behaviors such as running, hopping, jumping and digging and is actually cruel confinement.
 Where used, hutches must be as large as possible, bigger really is better.
 It is best to buy the biggest, best quality hutch you can afford even if your rabbit/s are only babies.
 It is a worthwhile investment to buy a 6 foot hutch from the start rather than going through the expense of buying another bigger hutch later on.
 There are tiered hutches on the market with 2 or 3 floors.
 Its worth bearing in mind the internal ‘ladder’ does use up floor space, effectively making the hutch smaller.
 Also rabbits sometimes slip on the ladder causing injury.
 So a 6 foot hutch would probably be better than a 4 foot tiered hutch as it gives the rabbit more room on one level.
 Relaxed rabbits love to sprawl out after a long hard day running around in the garden so they will need a nice long and wide space to be happy!

 Your rabbit/s will require access to a run for exercise and the stimulation of a new area to explore.
 Many people find it difficult to put their rabbits out each day or find that their rabbits try to dig out of the run.
 The easy answer to this is to buy a hutch with a run permanently attached and site on concrete or install an anti-dig kit on the perimeter.
 This way the rabbit can’t get out, predators can’t get in and the rabbit does not have to rely on you for its daily exercise.
 Some simple corrugated plastic or tarpaulin can be draped over the top of the run to provide shelter but also remember to ensure the hutch is located in a relatively shady location anyway as rabbits can die from overheating in summer if not properly sheltered.
 It is wonderful for your rabbit/s to free range in the garden and the time when you are most likely to see them binky with joy, but you must ensure that the garden is secure (from the rabbits getting out and predators getting in) so its probably best reserved for days where you can keep an eye on them.

 Many hutches or hutch/run combinations sold by large commercial pet shops may well by easy to access but are often far too small and are expensive for the amount of space you are actually getting for your rabbit.
-It is worth shopping around and just a few online sites to check out whats available do not hesitate to email us for advice and help.
+It is worth shopping around, looking into handmade hutches and just having a look online to check out whats available do not hesitate to email us for advice and help.
 Find links to good webites on the bottom of this page.